Sociology Major (B.A.)

 Complete SOC 611 Sociological Theory during senior year.

 SOC 595 Independent Reading and Research can be used to fulfill one lower-level elective or SOC 699 Senior Thesis can be used to fulfill one upper-level elective.
-Major department courses may not be used to satisfy Discovery category requirements except in the case of a second or dual major.
-SOC 599 Sociological Analysis can be used to satisfy both a major requirement and the Inquiry Discovery requirement.
+Sociology majors may use two major-required courses to satisfy two Discovery category requirements.
+In addition, SOC 599 Sociological Analysis can be used to satisfy both a major requirement and the Inquiry Discovery requirement.
 (Statistics courses taken in other disciplines are generally not acceptable as a substitute for SOC 502 Statistics.)

 Candidates for a degree must satisfy all of the University Discovery Program requirements in addition to satisfying the requirements of each individual major program.
 B.A. candidates must also satisfy the foreign language proficiency requirement.